 - Median unit: $470,000

-In Melbourne's southeast, Officer has a lot going for it, not least affordable median house price in the $600k range and $470,000 for units.
-Throw in great access to public transport, in the form of local train stations and the Princes Freeway, and you can see why investors have the suburb on their radar.
-There is also a decent selection of schools and other essential amenities like restaurants, shopping centres and a hospital - which makes it popular with families.
+Officer is located in the south-east of Melbourne and has a lot going for it, not the least of which is an affordable median house price in the range of $600k and $470,000 for units.
+When you consider the excellent access to public transportation provided by the nearby train stations and the Princes Freeway, it is easy to understand why investors are keeping an eye on the suburb.
+In addition, there is a respectable selection of schools, in addition to other essential amenities such as restaurants, shopping centres, and a hospital, which contributes to the area's popularity with families.

-In terms of rentals, houses currently rent out for $400 per week, with an annual rental yield of 3.4per cent, while units rent for $370 per week with a rental yield of 4.2 per cent.
-As a result, officers have recorded a compound growth rate of +13.2 per cent for houses and +4.9 per cent for units over the last five years.
+When it comes to rentals, houses are currently renting out for $400 per week, with a rental yield of 3.4 percent annually, while apartments are renting out for $370 per week, with a rental yield of 4.2 percent annually.
+As a consequence of this, officers have recorded a compound growth rate of +13.2% for houses and +4.9% for units over the course of the previous five years.

 The suburb that's close to everything